-So can you take the man from the serpent, or the serpent from the man?
-Or can you insetad just reinterpret the serpent as the cape and wings?
+Can you take the man from the serpent, or the serpent from the man?
+Or can you instead just reinterpret the serpent as the cape and wings?

 In the three pictures below, the connection to Ophiuchus seems very clear.
 And yet, the last one shows hints of a Hercules connection.

 2. Attacking the devil or dragon with his left hand extended, carrying shield, and right arm raised above his head.
-A sword or other feature sometimes appears between his legs as if to signify the galaxy Orion Nebula, which is situated beneath Orion's belt.
-This convention is more like Orion.
-However, Orion is not situated above a dragon or snake, so some of the poses below seem to fuse Orion and Ophiuchus conventions, by giving the archangel a sword in his right hand held above his head, and a shield in his left hand, and yet is still standing on a Scorpio-like figure.
+A sword or other feature sometimes appears between his legs.
+If the constellation Orion were behind this pose, then the feature between the legs might correspond to the Orion Nebula, which is situated beneath Orion's belt.
+However, Orion is not situated above a dragon or snake, but instead near Taurus, so some of the poses below seem to fuse Orion and Ophiuchus conventions, by giving the archangel a sword in his right hand held above his head, and a shield in his left hand, and yet is still standing on a Scorpio-like figure.

 In The Stars, H.A.
 Rey points out that Orion and Scorpio are at opposites ends of the sky and can never meet.
 "In Greek mythology, Asklepios was originally a mortal physician who never lost a patient by death.
 This alarmed Hades, god of the Dead, who feared unemployment, and when Asklepios tried to revive Orion, who had been killed by a scorpion, Hades prevailed on his brother Zeus to liquidate Asklepios with a thunderbolt.
 In recognition of his merits, however, Asklepios was put into the sky as a constellation, together with the scorpion, but far away from Orion to avoid further trouble.
 Since then, Orion and Scorpion never meet, being on opposite sides of the sky.
 When you see one, you cannot see the other." p 52, The Stars